saleem/PakTraining/CombinedWorkshopOutline.md

-#Intent of workshop
+#Purpose of workshop
-## Learn the process of creating educational software from a holistic perspective
+Learn the process of creating educational software from a holistic perspective.

-#Structure of workshop
+#Abstract
+This is a 5-day workshop and its purpose is to provide broad insights to the design of educational software.
+The primary target audience are the faculty and students of MS in Innovative Technologies in Education at NUST.

+The content of the workshop (defined below) is broad and interdisciplinary; drawing its theoretical basis from Education, Cognitive Sciences and Computer Science.
+However, the workshop is very much hands-on and practice-focused; making it suitable for students and faculty from other departments and degree programs within NUST.

 We recommend the workshop be scheduled during the summer break.
 This helps the attendees: they can put the learning from this workshop in practice in the fall semester.

+#Outline

-The workshop will be five days long and will include sessions on the following topics:
+The workshop will be five days long and will include collaborative sessions on the following topics:

+## Day 0: (before the workshop)
+Before the workshop, the participants will be asked to complete a brief (10-15 minutes) survey.

+Facilitators will use this survey to work with the individual needs and contexts of the paricipants.

+## Day 1:

 * Hopes and concerns - what are the collective aspirations of the attendees regarding the workshop.
 * Engines and anchors - discover things that empower us and those that inhibit us from accomplishing our goals.
-* User personas - learn how to think about and represent end-users as real people with real needs
+* Estabilishing a Vision - establish a clear perspective and scope for our product

+## Day 2:

+* Process and product - what is the difference, and what is the siginificance of each.
+* Requirements - learning how to express software requirements that can be delivered in small increments.
 * Buy vs build - learn the pros and cons of using pre-designed software and custom-written software

-* Requirements
+## Day 3:

+* User personas - learn how to think about and represent end-users of our software as real people with real needs.
+* Estimation - learn how to assign numerical estimates to software requirements
+* Cross-cutting concerns - learning about aspects of software that aren't directly related to user requirements.

+## Day 4

+* Planning and prioritization - Learning how to triage amongst potentially unlimited requirements and practical resource constraints
+* Establishing cadence and continuity - how to enable software delivery teams to work independently and share continuously the outcome of their work.
+* Ensuring Quality in software - learn about the "who, what and when" of ensuring software meets quality requirements

+## Day 5

+* Technical considerations - continuous delivery, automation, testing.
+* Retrospective of the workshop

 #What makes this workshop unique
-Cross-disciplinary / inter-disciplinary learning combining Eduction and Computer Science.
+This workshopd draws on Cross-disciplinary / inter-disciplinary learning combining Eduction and Computer Science.

 This is timely and necessary for the attendees.